lcooke238/cs262/pset1/PS1_Ledger_Cooke.md

         - rest of input represents the confirmation keyword to ensure opcode reciept wasn't a mistake
     - 2: delete
         - next 4 bytes (constant) represents the length of the rest of the input to recieve
-        - rest of input represents the confirmatino keyword to ensure opcode reciept wasn't a mistake
+        - rest of input represents the confirmation keyword to ensure opcode reciept wasn't a mistake
     - 3: login
         - next 4 bytes (constant) represents the length of the rest of the input to recieve
         - rest of input represents the username for the login
     - 4: error/exception
-        -
+        - next 4 bytes (constant) represents the length of the rest of the input to recieve
+        - rest of input represents the error message to be used

 Options:
 1. have some kind of delimiter between portions of the protocol to read until this thing